simoneb/messa/README.md

 *options*: a javascript object

-- *options.title*: a custom title to override the default
+- *options.title*: custom toolbar title
+- *options.pageTitle*: custom page header title

 *Returns*: an ExpressJS app that you can run or mount into another app